TransMorph: Transformer for unsupervised medical image registration: Experiments

 \subsection{Additional Studies}

-In this section, we design experiments to verify the effect of Transformer modules in \texttt{TransMorph} architecture.
-Specifically, we performed two additional studies on model complexity and network components.
-They are described in the following subsections.
+In this section, we present experiments designed to verify the effect of the various Transformer modules in \texttt{TransMorph} architecture.
+Specifically, we carried out two additional studies of network components and model complexity.
+They are performed using the validation datasets from the three registration tasks, and the system-level comparisons are reported on test datasets.
+The following subsections provide detailed descriptions of these studies.